GDGAndroidtitlan/Meetup-AndroidNights/README.md

 # Would you like to give a talk?

-You just have to create a blue issue with the tag "talk"
+You just have to create a blue issue with the tag [talk](https://github.com/GDGAndroidtitlan/Meetup-AndroidNights/labels/Talk)

 # Follow us on social media